-This application was listed for consideration at the September Town Planning Committee and was deferred at the request of the applicant to allow further discussions between the applicant, Council and Melbourne Water in relation to the concerns and objections raised in regard to the development and the application.
+This application was listed for consideration at both the September and October Town Planning Committee meetings and was deferred at the request of the applicant to allow further discussions between the applicant, Council and Melbourne Water in relation to the concerns and objections raised in regard to the development and the application.

 The applicant is continuing to have discussions with Melbourne Water and Council however at this stage no resolution has been achieved.
-A further deferral may be requested.